softbalanced/core/index.md

 Block explorer <a href="https://softbalanced.com:3001/insight/blocks">[INSIGHT]</a>

-USBL DEX  <a href="https://github.com/KomodoPlatform/atomicDEX-Desktop/releases">[exchange]</a>
+USBL DEX exchange <a href="https://github.com/KomodoPlatform/atomicDEX-Desktop/releases">[exchange]</a>

 USBL exchange <a href="http://swap.softbalanced.com/">[swap]</a>

 ### Outstanding currency possiblities

-Use a stable digital currency solution with your business by integrating with Balanced Dollar
+Use case for stablecoin: enable faster and cheaper transactions, offer a hedge against inflation, provide new financial tool made to help give, earn, save, lend, and exchange assets.

 ### Support or Contact